 With shoes, as with everything, you can't always get what you want.
-But if you try sometimes, you might find, you get what you really needed.
-This is about a journey away from wanting (a pair of vintage shoes) to finding something more meaningful --plastic shoes that offer both incredible style and compassion.
+But if you try sometimes, you might find... you get what you really needed.
+This is about a journey away from wanting (a pair of vintage shoes) to finding something even better--plastic shoes that offer both style and compassion.

 Last summer, I fell for a pair of stacked-heel shoes while researching Fred Slatten.
 This 1970's-era shoe with a side buckle seemed perfect in its design.
 I hoped to snap them up.
-But this was one pair.
-The size was too small.
-They were already sold.
-They lived on a page at Featherstone Vintage and still do.
-I don't know where they live outside the virtual world and who might be wearing them.
-Someone who wears a 6.5.
+But this was one unique pair, the size was too small, and they were already sold.
+They lived on a page at Featherstone Vintage.
+I don't know where they live outside the virtual world or who might be wearing them.

-Melissa is a Brazilian company.
-The 'Melissima' + Karl Lagerfeld (I have the polished, shiny black version) were more affordable than other shoes I had considered.
+Melissa is a Brazilian company, and the 'Melissima' + Karl Lagerfeld were more affordable than other shoes I had considered.
 They are comfortable.
 They do not stretch.
 Technically, if I am ever through with wearing them in the (distant) future, they can even be recycled.

 Having given up on the fashion industry, and having taken a stand against fashion editors who continue the (needless and emblematically) cruel practice of featuring real fur by unsubscribing to their publications, these Melissa shoes have been worth getting excited about.
 And transitioning away from leather goods does not seem difficult.
 Instead of getting what I originally wanted, I got the future--and the compassion in fashion I choose to expect.
 Supporting progressive brands in a consumer-driven world is key to a cruelty-free movement.